 To create a dynamic group, follow these steps:

 The privilege propagating group feature contains two privileges:

 Create Privilege Propagating Group

 This privileged activity allows the administrators to create the privilege propagating groups.
 Administrators with this privilege can create propagating groups and delegate the group administration activity to other users.

 The Group Administration Privilege is available for both Privilege Propagating Groups and conventional groups.
-If you are granted this privilege, you can grant access to the group to other Enterprise Manager users without having to be the SuperAdministrator to grant the privilege.
+If you are granted this privilege, you can grant full privilege access to the group to other Enterprise Manager users without having to be the SuperAdministrator to grant the privilege.

 The target privileges granted on a propagating group are propagated to member targets.
-The administrator grants target objects scoped to another administrator, the grantee maintains the same privileges on member targets.
+The administrator grants target objects scoped to another administrator, and the grantee maintains the same privileges on member targets.
 The propagating groups maintain the following features:

 The administrator with a Create Privilege Propagating Group privilege will be able to create a propagating group

 To add a target as a member of a propagating group, the administrator must have Full target privileges on the target

 You can add any non-aggregate target as the member of a privilege propagating group.
 For aggregate targets in Cloud Control version 12c, cluster and RAC databases and other propagating groups can be added as members.
 Cloud Control version 12c supports more aggregate target types, such as redundancy systems, systems and services.